EasyCorp/EasyAdminBundle/Resources/doc/3-customizing-first-backend.md

 ![Edit view interface](images/easyadmin-edit-view.png)

-Both views are very similar in their design and behvior.
-In fact, they can be customized simulatenously using a special view called `form` which is applied to any form-based view.
+Both views are very similar in their design and behavior.
+In fact, they can be customized simultaneously using a special view called `form` which is applied to any form-based view.
 Read [Chapter 6](6-customizing-new-edit-views.md) for more details.